Our Vision

 Investment in mental health has never been higher.
 The conversation has never been louder.
 And yet something essential is still missing, as measures of human flourishing, social belonging, and emotional health continue to decline.
 Depression is rising, loneliness has reached epidemic levels, and the quiet sense of truly belonging, of being held by something larger than yourself, is eroding in ways that no platform or technological breakthrough has reversed.
 The U.S. Surgeon General has named social isolation as one of the strongest predictors of early mortality.
 Suicide remains one of the leading causes of death for young people.
 These are not isolated tragedies.
 They describe a cultural condition.

 The world we inherited is heavy.
 Post-pandemic, geopolitically fractured, economically unstable.
 And we adapted the way humans do.
 We stayed busy.
-We are generations living from the shoulders up: overstimulated, overextended, in a constant state of low-grade activation that we have come to mistake for normal.
-We cope by staying busy, by consuming, by scrolling past discomfort rather than sitting with it.
+We live from our shoulders up: overstimulated, overextended, in a constant state of low-grade activation that we know as normal.
+We cope by staying busy, by consuming, and by scrolling past discomfort rather than sitting with it.
 Pain that is never metabolized doesn't disappear.
 It lives in the body.
 It waits.

-Into this landscape, AI has arrived, fluent, responsive, available at any hour, and it is producing a slow, dangerous psychological shift in how we relate to one another.
-When something hard happens, we are reaching for a tool instead of a person.
-We are texting a chatbot instead of calling a friend.
+Into this landscape, AI has arrived, fluent, responsive, available at any hour, and we're observing a slow and dangerous psychological reshaping in how we relate to one another.
+When something hard happens, we may reach for a tool (our phones, a chatbot), instead of a friend.
 We are outsourcing our discomfort instead of sitting with it, avoiding difficult conversations instead of having them, numbing instead of feeling.
 And what makes this so insidious is that it doesn't feel like loss; it feels like relief.
-But quietly, at a societal level, we are being rewired.
+But diffusely, at a societal level, we are being rewired.
 We are losing our tolerance for the friction that real relationships require, our capacity to be truly known by another person, our instinct to turn toward each other when things get hard.
 AI can simulate presence.
 It cannot provide it.

 Beneath all of it, there is a collective yearning to return to human connection, to social belonging, to community.
 To having someone be truly present with you.
 We believe the antidote to all of it is each other.